bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Caves/_SI_CH3_Cave Oracles.md

 Use the _Features_ table to inspire the details of a waypoint, the _Peril_ table when you face a cost in your travels, and the _Opportunity_ table if you encounter good fortune.
 But remember these tables are only a complement to your own storytelling choices.

 ### LURKING THREATS
 Time is your enemy within a cave.
 To emphasize the growing tension of underground expeditions, add a tension clock for a lurking threat.
 When you suffer a cost through failure, delay, or inaction, you can advance the clock to show the threat drawing closer.
-Learn more about [[GID_Clocks_Tension|tension clocks]] on page 238 of the _Starforged_ rulebook.
+Learn more about [[SF_CH3_Clocks_Tension|tension clocks]] on page 238 of the _Starforged_ rulebook.

 The table on the next page includes inspiration for lurking threats, including what signs you encounter as the tension clock advances, and what occurs when the clock fills.